Trump administration extends visa ban to non-immigrants

 The administration cast the effort as a way to free up jobs in an economy reeling from the coronavirus.
 A senior official who spoke to reporters on condition of anonymity estimated the restrictions will free up to 525,000 jobs for Americans.

 The ban, while temporary, would amount to major restructuring of legal immigration if made permanent, a goal that had eluded the administration before the pandemic.
+Long-term changes targeting asylum seekers and high-tech workers are also being sought.

-Business groups had pressed hard to limit their reach, saying many of these workers are essential.
+Business groups pressed hard to limit the changes, but got little of what they wanted, marking a victory for immigration hardliners as Trump seeks to further solidify their support ahead of the November election.

-The ban on new visas applies to H-1B visas, which are used by major American technology companies, and their immediate families, H-2B visas for nonagricultural seasonal workers, J-1 visas for exchange students and L-1 visas for managers of multinational corporations.
+The ban on new visas applies to H-1B visas, which are widely used by major American and Indian technology company workers and their families, H-2B visas for nonagricultural seasonal workers, J-1 visas for cultural exchanges and L-1 visas for managers and other key employees of multinational corporations.

 There will be exemptions for food processing workers, which make up about 15% of H-2B visas, the official said.
 Health care workers assisting with the coronavirus fight will continue to be spared from the green-card freeze, though their exemption will be narrower.